-The previous figure does not show all fields on the Port Detailed Statistics page.
+The Port Detailed Statistics page displays.

-- 7. From the Interface menu, select the interface for which you want to view the statistics. - 8.
+- 7. From the Interface menu, select the interface (a physical port or LAG) for which you want to display the statistics. - 8.
 From the MST ID menu, select the MST ID associated with the interface (if available). - 9.
-To refresh the page with the latest information about the switch, click the Update button. - 10.
+To refresh the page with the latest information about the switch, click the Refresh button. - 10.
 To clear all the counters, click the Clear button.

-This resets all statistics for the port to the default values.
+All statistics for the port are reset to the default values.